mcchots/homebridge-mqtt-temperature/README.md

 ---------------------

 `maxTemperature` and `minTemperature` allow you to change the default high and low temperatures.

 `serial` allows you to change the serial number to a custom value if you need it.

 `batt_topic`, `charge_topic` and `bat_low_perc` are for battery powered sensors. `batt_low_perc` overrides the default 20% value. `charge_topic` is for charging state.
 It requires values of either 0 or 1 for off and on respectively.

+`topic_get` an optional topic that is published when the Homekit requests the temperature value.

 All six are optional including `username` and `password` if you don't use MQTT authentication.